Washington Summit (1990): Conference

 Gorbachev and his wife landed in Washington on May 30, 1990.
 Though his leadership was politically controversial in the Soviet Union, he received a generally positive reception from the American public.
 The three-day conference was broadcast and analyzed by media outlets from both sides, with Russian channels providing less coverage than they did during the previous two Washington Summits.
 Political opposition and an increasing push for German unification from the fall of the Berlin Wall a year prior, combined with the Lithuanian independence movements, resulted in both nations facing economic and political difficulties.
 Negotiations during the summit primarily focused on resolving these issues to maintain national stability.

 Similar to the 1973 and 1987 Summits, the first day of the event began with organizational festivities, including a welcoming ceremony on the South Lawn of the White House and a state dinner during which both leaders pledged to support Europe for the better.
 Seeing the diminishing hostilities between the two nations and the benefits of positive relations, Bush preferred to cooperate with the USSR rather than to allow the downfall of the divided nation.
-The conference provided Gorbachev with opportunities to interact with influential people from a variety of fields and be awareded several honorary distinctions arranged by Bush.
+The conference provided Gorbachev with opportunities to interact with influential people from a variety of fields and be awarded several honorary distinctions arranged by Bush.
 Through increasing Gorbachev's international popularity Bush was able to gain Gorbachev's favour, which helped convince him to allow German NATO membership.